-Morgantown Municipal Airport offers daily service to Baltimore-Washington International and Pittsburgh International Airport.
+Morgantown Municipal Airport (MGW) offers daily service to Baltimore-Washington International and Pittsburgh International Airport.
 North Central West Virginia Airport (CKB) offers service to Chicago O'Hare, Washington Dulles and others.

 The closest Amtrak station is in Granstville, Md., located approximately 48 miles from Morgantown.